How can you make sure that your project is going to be successful and deliver value? Discovery can help.

-As the answers to those questions evolve, the content strategy will naturally form itself and gradually grow to give you:
+As the answers to those questions evolve, your content strategy will naturally form itself.
+Gradually, you'll develop:

-- A style guide - this will help set the “voice” your brand or site speaks in, and will naturally lead you to the right tone and vocabulary
+- A style guide - this will set the voice your brand or site speaks in, and will naturally lead you to the right tone and vocabulary

 - An initial topic list

-- A content calendar, which may include key upcoming events that affect your audience (for example black Friday, an election, and so on)
+- A content calendar, which may include key upcoming events that affect your audience (for example, annual holidays, events and elections, and so on)

 - A set of editorial processes to support content creation and allow you to respond to events that affect your audience (for example a sudden sale by a competitor, or a new product release)